Autotransplantation

-Autotransplantation is the transplantation of organs, tissues, or even particular proteins from one part of the body to another in the same person (auto- meaning "self" in Greek).
+Autotransplantation or autologous transplantation is the surgical transplantation of organs, tissues or even particular proteins from one site in an individual's body to another site within the same person (auto- meaning "self" in Greek).

 The autologous tissue (also called autogenous, autogeneic, or autogenic tissue) transplanted by such a procedure is called an autograft or autotransplant.

-It is contrasted with allotransplantation (from other individual of the same species), syngeneic transplantation (grafts transplanted between two genetically identical individuals of the same species) and xenotransplantation (from other species).
+It is contrasted with allotransplantation (from a genetically distinct individual of the same species), syngeneic transplantation (from a genetically identical individual of the same species), and xenotransplantation (from an individual of a different species).

-Common examples include bone reconstruction from the iliac crest, tooth relocation in dentistry, and kidney repositioning for nutcracker syndrome or complex vascular reconstruction.
+Autotransplantation is applied across many medical specialties, including dental autotransplantation (surgical relocation of teeth within a person), organ autotransplantation (such as kidney autotransplantation for complex renal conditions), and autologous stem-cell transplantation where the patient’s own cells are collected and later reinfused.
+Examples include bone reconstruction from the iliac crest, tooth relocation in dentistry, and kidney repositioning for nutcracker syndrome or complex vascular reconstruction.

-Autotransplantation, although most common with blood, bone, hematopoietic stem cells, or skin, can be used for a wide variety of organs.
-One of the rare examples is autotransplantation of a kidney from one side of the body to the other.
-Kidney autotransplantation is used as a treatment for nutcracker syndrome.